-- Q: Will I be on bed rest if I am hospitalized with a severe eating disorder? - A: Traditionally, patients hospitalized with severe eating disorders have been put on bed rest to reduce caloric expenditure.
-But bed rest can cause the patient's body to become deconditioned; so even though they may weightstable, they ultimately lack the physical strength and mobility to step down to the next level of care and meaningfully engage in continued treatment.
+A: Traditionally, patients hospitalized with severe eating disorders have been put on bed rest to reduce caloric expenditure.
+But bed rest can cause the patient's body to become deconditioned; so even though they may weight-restore or become medically stable, they ultimately lack the physical strength and mobility to step down to the next level of care and meaningfully engage in continued treatment.